-- Patients can progress well with ROM and strengthening using water to facilitate mobility and to a resistance.
-Swimming can start at week 14.

-5. Proprioceptive Awareness - OKC and CKC intermediate exercises

-- May include gentle perturbations to GHJ

-6. Modalities (if no contraindications present)

-- Pain management (as needed) - Neuromuscular Electrical Stimulation (as needed)

-7. Massage Therapy

-- Can be useful to help mobilize neck, thoracic spine and shoulders.
+- .
+Patients can progress well with ROM and strengthening using water to facilitate mobility and to add resistance.
+Swimming can start at week 12. - 5.
+Proprioceptive Awareness OKC and CKC intermediate exercises - a.
+May include gentle perturbations to GHJ - 6.
+Modalities (if no contraindications present) - a.
+Pain management (as needed) - b.
+Neuromuscular Electrical Stimulation (as needed) - 7.
+Massage Therapy can be useful to help mobilize neck, thoracic spine, and shoulders.
 Ensure massage therapist aware of postoperative restrictions (ie, NO ER, NO Hand Behind Back, NO shoulder traction)

-EXERCISE PROGRAM: ROTATOR CUFF RECONSTRUCTION: 8-14 WEEKS
+EXERCISE PROGRAM: ROTATOR CUFF REPAIR: 6-12 WEEKS